Corporate Governance Statement

 Respect the rights of security holders

 Thorney Opportunities has a Communications Policy which seeks to promote effective communication with our shareholders.
 The Company communicates in several ways including via its Annual Report and Half-yearly accounts, monthly net tangible asset backing announcements with commentary, and other ASX announcements regarding material investments and other developments.
+To assist the Company with its shareholder engagement program TOP has utilised an external investor relations firm and more recently relied on in-house resources.

 Thorney Opportunities Ltd maintains a website at: www.thorney.com.au/thorney-opportunities/.

-The Company’s AGM will be held on 14 November 2023, as a virtual meeting and further meeting details will be announced in early October 2023.
+The Company’s AGM will be held on 12 November 2024, as a virtual meeting and further meeting details will be announced in early October 2024.

 The Chairman of the meeting will ensure that shareholders are given the opportunity to participate at the AGM.